2dof/esp_control/Examples/README.md

 **Example 1: PID-ISA with anti-windup**

-In this example we show how to implement a anti-windup scheme for pid-isa controller (see block diagram below), additionaly, we will use manual value (MV) processing  with Man/Auto switch to show how MV processing will be tracking a control value (CV).
+In this example we show how to implement a anti-windup scheme for pid-isa controller (see block diagram below), we will use manual value (MV) processing  with Man/Auto switch to show how MV processing will be tracking a control value (CV).

 <img src="https://github.com/2dof/esp_control/blob/main/Examples/drawnings/pid_isa_awm_1_neg.png" width="300" height="230" />